Bobby Hassell

 Robert John Francis Hassell (born 4 June 1980) is an English former footballer who played for Mansfield Town, Barnsley and Bharat FC in I-League as a defender.
-He is currently an Academy Manager at Barnsley.
+He is an Academy Manager at Barnsley.

 Career

 Mansfield

 Born in Derby, Derbyshire, Hassell graduated from the youth ranks at Mansfield Town.
 Showing his versatility from the start of his career, Hassell played in both the centre of defence and at right-back.
-After losing the 2003-04 Division Three Play-Off Final to Huddersfield Town, Hassell failed to negotiate a new contract with Mansfield.
+After losing the 2003–04 Division Three Play-Off Final to Huddersfield Town, Hassell failed to negotiate a new contract with Mansfield.